robolytix/robolytix-sdk/README.md

   type: *string*
 * *service*

   *This property is hidden from endusers, but it is required.
 Identification of RPA tool.
-It should be its name, or specific identification string (e.g. "Integromat", "Zapier",...).*
+Its value should be tool name, or unique identification string (e.g. "Integromat", "Zapier",...).*

   type: *string*